RAFTING and HIKING the GRAND CANYON

 All of the Canyon’s rapids, except for Bedrock at mile 131, are formed by a special type of flood called a debris flow.
 A thick slurry of roughly equal parts water and sediment, a debris flow can easily move car-sized boulders.
 They can instantly transform the river into a challenging rapid.
 These usually occur at the mouths of side creeks that deposit large amounts of boulders, rock and sediment during floods.

-Landslides and lava flows much less commonly are the source of the material causing the rapid.
-These obstruct the river, a constriction and drop are produced, water flow rates increase and a rapid results.
+Landslides and lava flows, although much less commonly, are the source of the material causing the rapid.
+These obstruct the river, causing a constriction and drop, which increases water flow rates and yields fast water.

 In the pre-dam days, large floods on the river would disperse the smaller boulders downstream, lessening the severity of the rapid.
 As recurring side canyon debris flows bring more boulders into the channel, rapids may continue to grow in size and difficulty.
 In effect, man’s damming of the river has increased the adventure of river running.

 The Belknap Grand Canyon River Guide rates them on a 1-10 scale, with 10 being the most difficult.
-The guides rate them on a 1-5 scale.
+The guides rate them on a scale of 1-5.
 Ratings are based on river flows of between 5,000 and 25,000 cubic feet per second (c.f.s.).
 About half of the rapids in the canyon are more difficult at higher water levels (tight constrictions) and half are more difficult at lower water levels (lots of rocks), so the difficulty ratings can be random.
-Rating rapids by difficulty is useful especially for beginners to understand some basic ideas, but are relative and dependent on water level, a boatman’s ability and boat type and size.
+Rating rapids by difficulty is useful, especially for beginners to understand some basic concepts.
+Still, it is relative and dependent on water levels, a boater’s ability, and the boat’s type and size.

 Getting wet is a routine part of running rapids.
-You get the wettest riding the bow of the boat, actually quite a safe position.
+You get the wettest riding the bow of the boat; actually, it’s quite a safe position.
 The front seats get wet on most significant rapids.
-Staying dry is quite possible at the rear especially when the ass lift technique is perfected.
+Staying dry is quite possible at the rear, especially when the ass lift technique is perfected.

 Dressing for getting wet varied from bare skin (the fastest dry) to kayaking tops and rain pants.
 I forgot my rain pants and was happy as your ass still gets wet with them on.
 Dress depends on the temperature and sun exposure.
-I most often wore a short-sleeved polyester top, a long-sleeved UV protective shirt, hiking shorts and a wide-brimmed sun hat.
-To dry my rear fastest, I went commando almost every day.
-I wear flip-flops almost 12 months of the year, continued that here and think they functioned the best.
+I most often wore a short-sleeved polyester top, a long-sleeved UV-protective shirt, hiking shorts, and a wide-brimmed sun hat.
+To dry my rear the fastest, I went commando almost every day.
+I wear flip-flops nearly 12 months of the year, and they function the best.
 That is the only thing the guides wore on their feet.

 I preferred the rear seats.
 Besides being the driest, they allowed me to examine the rowing technique and follow the currents and eddy lines.
-On the second half of the trip with only 14 guests, it was possible to have the rear to oneself.
+In the second half of the trip, with only 14 guests, it was possible to have the rear to oneself.

 Holes: Churning water downstream from a submerged rock.
-The big ones are the major cause of turnovers.
+The big ones are the primary cause of turnovers.

 Tongue: The V-shaped smooth water at the head of the rapid.